VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 }
 ```

-Typically, an event handler method loads a workflow instance, passes the
+Typically, an event handler method loads a process manager instance, passes the
-event to the workflow, and then persists the workflow instance.
+event to the process manager, and then persists the process manager instance.
 In this
 case, the **IRepository** instance is responsible for persisting the
-workflow instance and for sending any commands from the workflow
+process manager instance and for sending any commands from the process manager
 instance to the command bus.

 ## Using the Windows Azure Service Bus